New Jersey District Tournament

 Here are some things to consider if I'm your Parliamentarian/ Judge in Congressional Debate:

-- I am a sucker for a well-executed authorship, so please don't be afraid to give the first speech!
+- I am a sucker for a well-executed authorship/ sponsorship, so please don't be afraid to give the first speech!
 Just because you don't have refutation doesn't mean it isn't a good speech.
-I will be more inclined to giving you a better speech score if you stand up and give the speech when no one is willing to do so because it shows preparedness.
+I will be more inclined to give you a better speech score if you stand up and give the speech when no one is willing to do so because it shows preparedness.

-- Bouncing off of the above bullet point, one of the things I really dislike while at national circuit tournaments is having no one stand up to give the earlier speeches (particularly in out rounds).
+- Bouncing off of the above bullet point, two things I really dislike while at national circuit tournaments are having no one stand up to give the earlier speeches (particularly in out rounds) and one-sided debate.
 You should be prepared to speak on either side of the legislation.
 You're there to debate, so debate.
+I'm much more inclined to rank you higher if you flip and have fluency breaks than if you're the fourth aff in a row.

 - Asking the same question over and over to different speakers isn't particularly impressive to me (only in extreme circumstances should this ever be done).
 Make sure that you are catering the questions to the actual arguments from the speech and not asking generic questions that could be asked of anyone.